-I’ve removed some things I had on my 15-year plan because I realized those things are no longer what I want.
-Maybe you have a goal of taking your business into a new industry and you decide after doing the research, that it’s not a good fit.
-Or, maybe you’ve had to make a lot of life changes this year on account of the pandemic and what’s important to you has shifted.
+I’ve removed some personal goals I had on my 15-year plan because I realized those things are no longer what I want.
+Maybe you have a goal of taking your business into a new industry, and you decide after doing the research, that it’s not a good fit.
+Or, maybe you’ve had to make a lot of life changes this year on account of the pandemic, and what’s important to you has shifted.

 4. How Do You Stay Content When You’re Trying To Reach Your Goals?

 The team members in my book club at Ballantine asked me this:

 How do you stay content and live in the moment when you are going after so many goals?

 To me, it is more about the journey it takes to reach the goal than it is to get to the finish line.
 That’s why the minute something wraps up, I’m ready to take on the next challenge.
 What’s really satisfying is taking the journey to get there.

 I think it is important to mention that the journey isn’t the reason everyone keeps pursuing their goals.
 Some people are really hard on themselves and keep pushing to prove themselves or find validation.
 If that’s the case for you, here are a few things you can do to help you stay content:

 - Be conscious of the present and develop an awareness of what’s around you.